FFilipUnique/MintFest-Tutorial/README.md

 ![Cover image](Images/Step5-5.png)

-Upon confirming you will again be asked to authorize and sign the transaction.
+Upon confirming, you will again be asked to authorize and sign the transaction.
 On the page that follows you can set the collection attributes (traits).
 You add the trait by clicking on 'Add Field' and declaring the trait characteristics.

 ![Token attributes page](Images/Step5-6.png)

-You will once more be asked to authorize the transaction and, after a confirmation message, be presented with "My collections" mangement page.
+You will once more be asked to authorize the transaction and, after a confirmation message, be presented with "My collections" management page.

 ![My collections page](Images/Step5-7.png)